Tampering With Perfection

-Transformer was the popular precursor to Reed’s early career killer – the ghostly, ghastly, beautiful and uber-depressing album Berlin, which concerned drugs, betrayal, abuse, suicide, sexual depravity, apathy – the whole gamut of song topics from his former band, The Velvet Underground converging in the lives of two wretched people in a decadent city.
+Transformer was the popular precursor to Reed’s early career killer – the ghostly, ghastly, beautiful and uber-depressing album Berlin, concerning drugs, betrayal, abuse, suicide, sexual depravity, apathy – the gamut of song topics from his former band, The Velvet Underground – converging in the lives of two wretched people in a decadent city.
+In fact, the last song on Transformer, ‘Goodnight Ladies’ with its horns and tuba herald the sound of Berlin.
+Although it is meant to resemble a deep brass ‘Oom Pah’ band, the track could easily fit on the Cabaret film soundtrack.

-Transformer was a portrait of early 1970s New York City.
+Transformer was an accurate portrait of early 1970s New York City.’s wilder side.
 Andy Warhol’s superstars (Holly Woodlawn, Candy Darling, Jackie Curtis) are name-checked on the timeless track, ‘Walk on the Wild Side’.
-The album was released on RCA’s orange label Dynaflex, made with re-ground rather than virgin vinyl – so flexible that you could practically see through it.
+The album was released on RCA’s orange label Dynaflex made with re-ground rather than virgin vinyl – so flexible that you could practically see through it.
 Transformer was produced by David Bowie and Mick Ronson.
 Ronno especially outdid himself on piano, and the poignant string arrangements on ‘Perfect Day’.

 ‘Such a perfect day, you made me forget myself